bitsapien/bitsapien.github.io/content/talk-notes/mocking-in-your-tests-is-mocking-your-peace-of-mind.md

 Slides
 * Mocking in Tests
   How to divide concerns between unit tests and integration
-* TDD and mocking are like best friends
-  * Mocking come as a natural to TDD
-  * The way we do TDD influences the way we think about mocking
   * Mocking happens extensively, which is both a good and a bad thing.
 * How does write unit tests?
   * One of the approaches - Arrange Act and Assert
   * You have a feature to create.
   * You start arranging your objects - your mocks, and identifying the subject under test
   * x = a + b + c
     * Prepare a,b,c
     * then you act on it
     * assert on behaviour or state
 * Image
   ![]()
   * SUT is Orders, Collaborator is Warehouse
   * style of test is that it does state verification
   * asserting on the side effect as well
   *
 * ![]()
   Using mocks for the above, we are testing implementation or behaviour/ open box testing explain code, especially around implementation, you are testing the "how"